Hello Maladie.

 }

-is launched as a sub-process of the process.
-This sub-process live forever (it must be explictly killed or scoped with a during
+This code call for several comments.
+When the process is launched, the whenever is launched as a sub-process of the process.
+This sub-process live forever (it must be explictly killed or scoped with a during clause) as for any whenever and will execute the switch each time $cue is updated somewhere

-is set to zero (or false): the whenever executes the body if the variable is updated and the condition evaluate sto ture.
-The expression ($x == $x)
+The second remark is that we use the condition ($cue == $cue) because we want to trigger the whenvevr body even if $cue is set to zero (or false): the whenever executes the body if the variable is updated and the condition evaluate sto ture.
+The expression ($x == $x) is teh simplest expression which evaluates to true each time the variable $x is updated.

-The third comment is that we explicitly use the variable $cue
+The third comment is that we explicitly use the variable $cue in the condition of the whenever.
+The following code

 @proc_def ::bad_testing($var1) {